 Also we can see here that adding only grain didn't help to eliminate the banding entirely, so minus texture did the trick.

-Also, in general, you should add noise or grain to an entire image in the end, unless you want to mask certain areas with it to add more details.
-In this guide, I used them immediately just to show you an example of their effectiveness against banding.
+It's worth mentioning that in general, adding noise or grain to the entire image in the end could benefit the overall look, unless you want to mask certain areas with it to add more details.

-Just keep in mind that surface blur cannot fix all types of banding, so we will need to add noise or grain on top of that.
-It's best to combine them anyway.
+Just keep in mind that surface blur cannot fix all types of banding, so we'll need to add noise or grain on top of it.
+It's best to combine both techniques anyway

 Different cases

-If the banding happens due to some lighting around the subject, we repeat the same process as above for Photoshop, just skip the part where you need to select the sky.
+If the color banding occurs due to some lighting around the subject, we repeat the same process as above for Photoshop, just skip the part where you need to select the sky.

 Your layers should look like this:

-What that will do is it will isolate the subject from that effect.
-Lastly, grab a Brush by pressing B on a keyboard, or by picking up the Brush from the left (make sure it’s a black brush) with 100% opacity and 100% flow (by default it should be already), and paint around where you don’t want effects to be applied basically leaving the healthy areas of the image untouched by the surface blur and noise (if its the subject only that you want to be isolated then you don't have to use the brush, you can leave it).
-You can play with the opacity of the brush and flow to smooth out the transitions.
+What this will do is isolate the subject from the effect.
+Lastly, grab the Brush by pressing B on your keyboard or by selecting it from the left (make sure it’s a black brush with 100% opacity and 100% flow, which it should be by default), and paint around the areas where you don’t want effects to be applied, essentially leaving the healthy areas of the image untouched by the surface blur and noise.
+If it’s the subject only that you want to isolate, you don’t have to use the brush; you can leave it.
+You can also play with the opacity of the brush and flow to smooth out the transitions.

 Here you can see an example of how everything is set.
 In the banding area, there is noise, and surface blur applied to fight the banding while other areas are untouched by the effects.